 The Charter

-The first official meeting of the Osler Society was held in Dr. Crane’s office on March 21, 1927.
-At its inception, the group only consisted of three members: Dr. Crane, Dr. Lloyd, and student E.A.
+At the meeting held in Dr. Crane’s office on March 21, 1927, the group consisted of only three members: Dr. Crane, Dr. Lloyd, and student E.A.
 Bartram.
-In just over a month, twelve other members were nominated to the group one-by-one.
-This group of men would be referred to as the Charter Members of the Osler Society.
+In just over a month, twelve other students were added to the list of members according to the new rules of election.

 The Constitution of the Osler Society deemed that membership would be made up of undergraduate students at the Medical School.
 Members “must be nominated at one meeting and voted upon at the next meeting”.
 Graduates of the Medical School and Alumni of the Society would always be welcome to attend future meetings as Honorary Members, but only active members could present their research and papers on various topics in medical history.
 Once a year, the society would invite Honorary Members or other guests to present their own papers.